 Conservators around the world answer questions about their work on Ask a Conservator Day.
-The next Ask a Conservator Day will take place on November 4th, 2020.
-This is a significant day: on November 4th, 1966, the Arno river flooded Florence, damaging priceless cultural heritage.
+The next Ask a Conservator Day will take place on November 18th, 2020.
+We hold Ask a Conservator day in November in remembrance of the flooding of Florence on November 4th, 1966, which damaged priceless cultural heritage.
 However, in response to the catastrophe, incredible efforts were made—and are still being undertaken—to conserve the items impacted by the flood.

 Ask a Conservator Day follows in the spirit of that international collaboration and exchange of knowledge.
 We acknowledge and celebrate the growth of the field inspired by the response to the flood by creating an opportunity for people to engage with conservators on social media.